 Spoofing an IP

-This is a code snippet and there are a few more things required, to make this program work, however this is the guys of what is going on.
+This is a code snippet and there are a few more things required, to make this program work, however this is what is going on.

 1. int sd;